-1. Visit Galle for its beautiful fort
+1. Visit Galle for its beautiful colonial heritage

 We absolutely loved our visit of Galle, full of contrasts, mixing European colonial style with Sri Lankan culture.
 Most of the main things to see in Galle, are located inside the Galle Fort, which is a part of the city surrounded by ramparts.

 >> READ: 15 INCREDIBLE THINGS TO SEE IN GALLE

 2. Check out the stilt fishermen at Koggala one of the best things to see in South Sri Lanka

 Head to Koggala to see something unique to Sri Lanka and the Galle Region: The stilt fishermen.

 This is one of the best things to see in the south of Sri Lanka.
 At dawn or dusk, the fishermen, installed on large wooden poles, are catching fish above the water.

 As the waves are quite strong in this area, the fishermen came up with a different way of fishing for many years.